 This approach calls for data harvesting to provide granular insights from customer channels and purchase interactions to identify service vulnerabilities before they rebound as inbound complaints.
 Future-state metrics may even look to measure incidents avoided rather than incidents resolved.

 Traditional customer service wastes resources, time and money by reacting to concerns rather than anticipating them.
 Customer service needs to move beyond the “call center” operations of the past to a virtual ecosystem of digital and human assistants.
 It’s happening already: by 2021, 15 percent of all customer service interactions will be completely handled by artificial intelligence—an increase of 400 percent from 2017, according to Gartner.

 To meet the increased expectations of the connected customer, customer service must:

 Companies that focus on these touchpoints to provide more relevant and agile customer service will be the ones that differentiate themselves the most from competitors.

 The future of customer service is here.
 It’s personalized, automated, empowering and predictive.

 Changes in the front office will lead the journey into the future for most companies.
 It’s here, after all, that the enterprise meets the marketplace and the connected customer.
 To embrace a new front-office structure, marketing, sales and service executives will need new processes, policies, capabilities and skills that address the six must-haves: data, analytics, automation, organizational structure, metrics and culture.

 Leaders don’t wait to be disrupted; they prepare for the future with preemptive disruption of their own.
-Contact us today to find out how KPMG helps customer service organizations be ready for the future of the front office.
+Contact us today to find out how KPMG helps enterprises create better customer experiences and be ready for the future of the front office.

 KPMG complies with the auditor independence rules of the AICPA, SEC, PCAOB and DOL.
 As a result, some services described herein may not be available to our audit clients.
 KPMG audit clients should check with their respective lead audit partner for more information.